meteoblue app successfully tested by external media

 You can embed this meteogram into your own website with the following HTML code.
 In doing so, you agree to our non-commercial use conditions.

 The real-time satellite image combines visible light during daytime with infrared radiation during nighttime.
 At night, the image is not dark as infrared radiation can detect temperature differences.
 Unfortunately, low clouds and fog are difficult to distinguish from ground temperatures and thus can be almost invisible during the night.
 Meteosat satellite images for Europe are updated in real-time every 5 minutes.
 GOES-16/GOES-17 (North & South America) and Himawari (Asia) images update every 10 minutes.

 Precipitation is estimated from radar and satellites.
-At night precipitation estimates from satellites are less accurate than during daytime.
-Orange crosses mark places where lightning was detected (over Europe).
+Precipitation estimates from satellites are less accurate at night than during daytime.

 The location marker is placed on Sabadell.
 This animation shows the precipitation radar for the selected time range, as well as a 2h forecast.
 Orange crosses indicate lightning.
 Data provided by nowcast.de (available in USA, Europe, Australia).
 Drizzle or light snow fall might be invisible for the radar.
 Precipitation intensity is colour coded, ranging from turquoise to red.